 Each issue presents content on personal reports of extraordinary hunting, tips, techniques, and reports.
 If you know a thing or two about this niche, you can get paid up to $600.

 Design magazines that pay writers

 Design is a wide industry that’s always looking for freelance writers.
 Many of them pay top dollar for great submissions, too.
-Here are a few design publications to pitch in your free time.
+Here are a few design magazines looking for freelance writers to pitch in your free time.

 FineWoodworking publishes bi-monthly content on, as you could guess, woodworking.
 They tend to hobbyists and professionals, teaching readers practical things to improve their craft.

 They are interested in hearing new ideas on tools, preparation, and finishing techniques.
 Editors also love articles on the construction of furniture in any phase of its design.